Do you have a loved one who rests in Historic East End or Evergreen Cemetery?

 If so, we would love to hear from you!
-We are embarking on a multiyear journey together, to carefully restore the cemetery and to locate and facilitate visitation to the resting places of loved ones.
+We are embarking on a multiyear journey together, to carefully restore the cemeteries and to locate and facilitate visitation to the resting places of loved ones.

 We are in the process of identifying and processing records from the cemetery’s past, and we welcome any information you might wish to share regarding Evergreen, those resting here, and how the cemetery has evolved over the years.

-Research Tools for Evergreen Families
+Research Tools for East End and Evergreen Families

 3. Evergreen Cemetery Archives at the Library of Virginia